What do you do when your monthly bills add up to more than your monthly income? Do you struggle to manage your money?

 You can learn how to manage your money so that you’ll always have enough.
 This is how I suggest you get started.

-I had a system and for some weird reason I was kind of proud of how well I juggled all of the payments and managed our money.
+When it came time to pay for everything each month, I had a system, and for some weird reason I was kind of proud of how well I juggled all of the payments and managed our money.

 I mean really, we never ever missed a payment.